SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 which makes the unwrapped value available inside the block of code.

-Writing an exclamation mark (``!``) after an optional value forces that value to be unwrapped.
-If the optional value is ``nil``, a runtime error is raised.
-You should use this only when you are certain that the optional value can never be ``nil``.

 Use ``switch`` to choose between blocks of code where each block of code is associated with a possible value.